 Step 4: Drive Back The Next Day

 The next day you should return to the bank, as instructed.
 You will most likely be asked to wait again.
 Do take a seat to add an additional fifteen minutes to this process.
 If you wait more than thirty minutes to speak to one of the special bankers who typically handles currency exchange-related business, you may then try going to the front desk instead.
 You will need to re-explain what you’re trying to do.
-They will probably need help doing the currency exchanges so this is nice because it will add even more to the total timespan it takes for you to complete the transaction at your bank.
+They may need some help doing the currency exchange so this is nice because it will add even more to the total timespan it takes for you to complete the transaction at your bank.

 Step 5: Allow Them to Fill Out the Incorrect Exchange Form

 One of the tellers behind the desk might look at one of the other workers and ask, “Is that a ‘buy’ or a ‘sell’ order?”
 They will then quickly talk amongst themselves to try to guess what you are try to do within their banking lingo and procedures.
 A little while later, they will come out with a slip that needs to be filled out.
 The worker will then ask you, “How many Euros do you have?”

 At this point, you will begin to feel the frustration setting in since no one seems to be able to understand that you do NOT HAVE Euros but that you wish to RECEIVE them.